 Designed with ProForm’s ProShox Cushioning, the 505 CST provides users with excellent cushioning throughout the entire running area to protect joints from impact.
 A 2.5 CHP motor drives the treadmill, offering users a motorized incline of up to 10% and speeds from 0 to 10 mph.
 However, the running area is fairly compact at 20 inches x 55 inches.
 This model also features smaller 1.9-inch balanced non-flex rollers that decrease tension and create a smoother run.
 Again, the small rollers are a result of the compact design.

 The console area is pretty basic, equipped with audio functionality, a tablet holder, and water bottle holders.
-Although we do love that it is iFit enabled.
-With an iFit subscription, you can connect your tablet to the 505 via Bluetooth and get to work! iFit offers a virtually unlimited library of workout classes and Google Maps running trails across the globe.
+We do love that it is iFit-enabled.
+With a subscription to iFit Coach, one can connect your tablet to the 505 CST via Bluetooth and get to work iFit offers a virtually unlimited library of workout classes and Google Maps running trails across the globe.
+The iFit workout programming allows live trainers in remote locations to control the speed and incline of the machine while participating in either group or solo programs.
+In addition to the pre-designed classes and live-streaming, there is a wide range of exercise types available, from strength to yoga, as well nutrition counseling.
+For more information on the program, read our complete review of iFit for treadmills here.

 Users also have access to a 5-inch backlit screen which displays your mileage, speed, calorie burn, heart rate, and time.
+Designed with a built-in tablet-holder, most users will be bringing their own screen or perhaps park the treadmill in front of a smart television.
+The iFit app does travel onto multiple devices.
 Eighteen built-in workout programs are also included, developed by certified personal trainers.
 Some of these programs use your heart rate to make automatic adjustments to the speed and incline as needed.
 To keep track of your heart rate, you can use the dual EKG grip pulse heart-rate sensors on the handlebars.
-Unfortunately, there is no wireless monitoring option for this model.

 As for the warranty, the ProForm 505 CST treadmill is protected with a 10-year frame warranty, and a 1-year parts and labor warranty.